IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

 The max number of environments that can be scheduled using Workshop Manager is 30 environments.

-A Businees justifcation will be required for any Workshop that exceeds the stated maximums.
+An exception request is required for any Workshop that exceeds the stated maximums.

 ### Support